 In deep-well drilling, selecting the right well casing pipe is a balance between hydraulic efficiency and structural survival.
 While column pipes handle the internal pressure of the pump, well casing pipes must withstand the immense external forces of the earth.
-Understanding Critical Collapse Pressure ($P_k$) is essential to prevent the well from caving in.
+Understanding Critical Collapse Pressure (Pk) is essential to prevent the well from caving in.

 Why Deep Wells Need High-Integrity Casing

 As drilling depths increase, the geological formations exert varying levels of stress.
-While vertical stress ($S_v$) increases with depth, it is the horizontal stress ($S_h$) that often leads to pipe failure.
+While vertical stress (Sv) increases with depth, it is the horizontal stress (Sh) that often leads to pipe failure.

 Factors that amplify these lateral forces include: